veit/jupyter-tutorial/docs/dashboards/jupyter-dashboards/use.rst

    :scale: 53%
    :alt: Dashboard info

-With :menuselection:`Dashboard Preview` you get a preview, e.g. for the :doc:`matplotlib-example`:
+With :menuselection:`Dashboard Preview` you get a preview, for example for the :doc:`matplotlib-example`:

 .. image:: dashboard-matplotlib-example.png